FACT-Finder-Web-Components/documentation/markdown/4.x/en/documentation/login-tracking.md

             const hasJustLoggedOut = getCookie(`shop_hasJustLoggedOut`);

             if (hasJustLoggedOut) {
-                // Caution! `clearAllSessionData` clears the session ID which starts a new FACT-Finder Analytics session.
+                // Caution! `clearAllSessionData` clears the session ID which starts a new FactFinder Analytics session.
                 // Avoid calling it on each page because non-logged-in sessions shall persist. factfinder.communication.sessionManager.clearAllSessionData();
             } else {